Characters of the Silent Hill series: Critical reception

 Critics noted the level of realistic detail given to the characters of Silent Hill 2 and Konami's ability to transition between CG and in-game scenes.
 Game Revolution liked that James was an everyman character instead of a highly trained professional.
 GameZone praised James' sympathetic character, and found the voice acting improved, though not flawless, as compared to Silent Hill 2's predecessor.
 Another reviewer considered the voice acting and script superior to the survival horror video game series Resident Evil, while GameSpot criticized the script for hampering the voice acting.
 IGN's Emma Boyes praised the relationship between James and Mary, listing it as one of "The Greatest Video Game Couples".

 The character of Heather received both praise and criticism.
 GameSpot's Scott Osborne found her "interesting" and liked the fact that although she seems to be an average girl, she remains non-intimidated upon witnessing sights he considered frightening, stating that "even Rambo would run like hell from that."
 Chris Hudak of Game Revolution regarded her as "believable" and "more likeable" than the protagonists of the two previous games in the series, because he esteemed her as having "some attitude", "vulnerability", and "snarky teenaged wit".

 The character of Claudia received praise for her role as a villain.
-Complex ranked her eleventh in their "Bad Girls Club: The 25 Most Diabolical Video Game She-Villains", while Cheat Code Central listed her as one of the best video game villains.
+Complex ranked her eleventh in their "Bad Girls Club: The 25 Most Diabolical Video Game She-Villains".